 Flash forward to the ’80s and ’90s, where the power bob reigned supreme.
 “Individual style and thought really became encouraged,” states Amy.
 “Women who had that bob just exuded confidence.”
 Think of Salt-N-Pepa, Christy Turlington, Teri Hatcher, and Winona Ryder.
 The cut also became a signature of the third-wave feminist underground movement of the Riot Grrrls, who spoke out about female empowerment, sexuality, racism, and so much more in their punk-influenced music.

-“Currently, we are in this great new age of feminism,” affirms Farid.
+“Currently, we are in this great new age of feminism,” affirms Amy.
 “I think as trendsetters we always pay homage to our ancestors who did it first consciously and unconsciously.
 We find ways to make the bob new or modern and fit into our lifestyle.”
-Case in point, the “long” bob that gives the modern cut whole new life, as well as all the ways hairstylists, celebrities, and beauty bloggers are adding braids, glitter, hair color, and more to the style to take it up a notch.
+Case in point, the “long” bob that gives the modern cut new life, as well as all the ways hairstylists, celebrities, and beauty bloggers are adding braids, glitter, hair color, and more to the style to take it up a notch.

-Tuttle believes, “the bob will always be in fashion.”
+Corey believes, “the bob will always be in fashion.”
 And we couldn’t agree more.
 “The bob is the perfect face-framing hairstyle and the bluntness of the cut makes the hair look so exceptionally healthy.”
 We happen to be all about girl power around here, so we’re in love with the bob and the way it has come to represent feminism throughout centuries.
 We’re happy that our favorite mane lovers are embracing the style to showcase their individuality and activism and we cannot wait to see how hairstylists continue to iterate on the iconic style for decades to come.